marijn2112/marijn2112/README.md

 - 👋 Hi, I’m @marijn2112 or normally known as marijn211
 - 👀 I’m interested in history, politics, music and tech, if you need to know what parts to get for a gaming PC I'm the guy to ask.
-- 🌱 I’m currently learning Python and C++ in school although in my free time I've mostly used LUA due to its predominance in easily moddable games aside from a couple Python-based and Batch-based utilities.
+- 🌱 I’ve learned Python and C++ in school, in my free time I've used LUA to mod PAYDAY 2, proprietary code for Paradox games and I created some modding utilities based on Python and Batch.
 - 🔨 I contribute to the Road to 56 mod for HOI IV and previously (for the most part) created many mods for PAYDAY 2 and a couple for Fallout 3/NV/4 among others.
 I would like to make Bannerlord, Rimworld and Freeman Guerrila Warfare mods but they are very difficult to mod compared to most games.
 <!---